-- Go and watch some live theatre! - Make the most of streaming services and find a musical/play to watch from the comfort of your own home. - Speak to Miss Finbow and she will recommend some specific plays that match your interests.
+- Go and watch some live theatre! - Make the most of streaming services and find a musical/play to watch from the comfort of your own home. - Speak to Miss Finbow or Mrs Harper and they will recommend some specific plays that match your Interests.

-Ask Miss Finbow if you have any questions about the course.
+Ask Mrs Harper or Miss Finbow if you any questions about the course.